higgi13425/rmrwr-book/_book/io48c-scales.md

 ## Control the Limits and the Breaks

 You can see that ggplot picks sensible breaks, but the defaults might not always work for you.
 Let's change the risk scale to breaks of 0.5, using the `breaks` argument.
-Note that this also establishes your limits.
+Note that using the `limits` argument also lets you establish the limits of the y-axis.

 ```r